Clara Chinwe Nnabuife

 Chinwe Clara Nnabuife (born September 28, 1971) is a Nigerian politician and lawmaker.
-She currently represents Orumba North/Orumba South state constituency in the 10th National Assembly under the platform of Young Progressives Party.
+She currently represents Orumba North/Orumba South constituency in the 10th National Assembly under the platform of Young Progressives Party.

 Early life and education

-Nnabuife hails from Orumba, Anambra State.
+Nnabuife hails from Umunze, in Orumba South local government area, Anambra State.
 She was born on September 28, 1971, into the household of Mr. Eric Nnabuife and Mrs. Elizabeth Nnabuife.
-In 1991, she obtained her Higher National Diploma in Mass Communication from the Federal Polytechnic of Oko.
+In 1991, she obtained her Higher National Diploma in Mass Communication from the Federal Polytechnic Oko, i, Nigeria.

 Career

 Nnabuife began her career with the Abuja Municipal Area Council (AMAC) where she was appointed as Principal Information Executive.
-She later plights her trade in real estate busine and eventually ventured into politics in 2019 and she was defeated.
+She later went into the real estate business.
+She eventually ventured into politics in 2019 and was defeated.
 In 2023, she eventually won Orumba North/Orumba South under the same party, Young Progressives Party.